tomasherceg/dotvvm-docs/Controls/builtin/GridView/sample3/sample.md

 #### Required Properties

-The most important property is the `ItemTemplate` which defines the content of each table cell.
+The most important property is the `ContentTemplate` which defines the content of each table cell.

 You can also customize the header cell using the `HeaderText` property, or the `HeaderTemplate` template.